The Transfer Pricing Law Review: Cyprus

 Currently, Cyprus law does not provide guidance on transfer pricing or the methodology to be used in determining the transfer price in a particular controlled transaction.
 However, the use of or reliance upon the OECD Transfer Pricing Guidelines (albeit in a more simplistic form) by the taxpayer will generally be accepted by the tax authorities.

-In this respect, empirical experience of the treatment by the Tax Department of arm's-length transactions suggests the following approach or methodology, depending on the subject matter of the transaction.
+In this respect, empirical experience of the treatment applied by the Tax Department of arm's-length transactions suggests the following approach or methodology, depending on the subject matter of the transaction.

 Financing arrangements (provision of loans to related parties)